⛵ What is a Gulet? A Comprehensive Look at History, Design, and Charter Life

 🏄 Water sports and activities

-- Paddleboards and kayaks for easy exploration
+- Paddle boards and kayaks, for easy exploration.

-- Ringo rides and banana boats for group fun
+- Ringo rides and banana boats for group fun.

-- Snorkelling gear to see underwater worlds
+- Snorkeling gear to see the underwater world.

 👥 Crew roles and guest interaction